 Being located superficial to abductor pollicis longus and extensor pollicis longus muscles, extensor digitorum is the most superficial muscle of the posterior forearm.
 These three muscles enclose a tunnel through which posterior interosseous artery and nerve pass.

 In the forearm, extensor digitorum is situated medial to extensor carpi radialis brevis muscle and lateral to extensor digiti minimi and extensor carpi ulnaris muscles.

-Deep to extensor retinaculum, its tendons are placed between the tendons of extensor digiti minimi on its lateral side, and extensor pollicis longus on its medial side.
+Deep to extensor retinaculum, its tendons are placed between the tendons of extensor digiti minimi on its medial side, and extensor pollicis longus on its lateral side.
 Along with extensor indicis, the tendons of extensor digitorum occupy the fourth extensor (dorsal) compartment.
 In the dorsum of the hand the tendons of extensor digitorum run superficial to dorsal interossei muscles.

 Extensor digitorum is innervated by posterior interosseous nerve which is a continuation of a deep branch of radial nerve (root value C7 and C8).